andywer/postguard/README.md

 ## Debugging

-Set the environment variable `DEBUG` to `pg-lint:*` to enable debug logging.
-You can also narrow debug logging down by setting `DEBUG` to `pg-lint:table` or `pg-lint:query`, for instance.
+Set the environment variable `DEBUG` to `postguard:*` to enable debug logging.
+You can also narrow debug logging down by setting `DEBUG` to `postguard:table` or `postguard:query`, for instance.

 ## Questions?
 Feedback?

 Feedback is welcome, as always.
-Feel free to comment what's on your mind 👉 [here](https://github.com/andywer/pg-lint/issues/1).
+Feel free to comment what's on your mind 👉 [here](https://github.com/andywer/postguard/issues/1).

 ## License